 Night work is work carried out between 23.00 and 6.00.
 Night work is permitted only in the types of work and situations mentioned in the Working Hours Act.
 Night work is carried out in the healthcare sector, transport, factories and in the public cleansing sector.
 You do not usually have to ask for your employee’s specific consent for night work.
 However, take into account that if your employees work at night you are required to pay attention to the harmful effects of night work and organise regular health examinations for the employees who work at night.

-You can have your employees perform Sunday work only if the nature of the work requires it to be performed regularly on Sundays and this has been agreed on in the employment contract or the employee has given consent for it.
+You can have your employees perform Sunday work only if the nature of the work requires it to be performed regularly on Sundays.
+It must also be agreed in the employment contract, or the employee must have given his or her consent to it.
 Sunday work is common for example in restaurant and retail business.
 Remember that as a rule you always have to pay double pay for Sunday work.

 If an employee would like to work reduced working hours for social or health reasons, try to make it possible.
 Remember that you cannot deny your employee partial child care leave if the employee is entitled to it according to the Employment Contracts Act.

 You may have an employee perform additional work or work overtime only if the employee agrees to it.
 Pay your employees for the completed additional work and overtime.

 According to the law, you have to draw up a shift roster for your employees.
 The applied collective agreement may have more specific regulations about the roster.

 The roster must show the beginning and end of your employees’ working hours and the rest periods such as days off.
 Draw up the shift roster for a period that is as long as possible.
 Make the roster available to your employees in writing at least a week before the period starts.

 Note that you can make changes to the roster only with the employee’s permission or if there is a compelling reason related to the arrangement of work.